 The COVID Oximetry @home programme is led by NHS England.
 NHS Digital’s primary role is to deliver Oximetry @home data and digital architecture, and to collect data for service utilisation.

 Our role includes:

-sending to Oximetry @home providers a daily list of patients in their area who have tested positive for coronavirus, with indicators included for those who meet the recommended eligibility criteria for Oximetry @home (aged 65+ and/or considered Clinically Extremely Vulnerable and/or are symptomatic at the point of testing).
+sending to Oximetry @home providers a daily list of patients in their area who have tested positive for coronavirus, with indicators included for those who meet the recommended eligibility criteria for Oximetry @home (aged 65+ and/or considered higher risk and/or are symptomatic at the point of testing).
 We also flag those patients who have not received two doses of COVID-19 vaccine, or the second dose was within the last 14 days

 We're collecting a dataset from clinical commissioning groups, on a weekly basis, using the Secure Data Collection Service (SDCS).
 This will be in the form of a weekly Situation Report (SitRep) and will be used capture service utilisation.

 We're asking for the least amount of data possible, to keep admin time for frontline staff to a minimum.